-Tandem will clearly set out the stages and time frames within the CHP and confirm that the Information Officer will act as the point of contact for all communication.
-We should provide the complainant with a copy of the CHP within three working days of the complaint being registered.
+We should clearly set out the stages and time frames within the CHP and confirm that the Information Officer will act as the point of contact for all communication.
+We should provide the complainant with a copy of the firms CHP within three working days of the complaint being registered.